Teacher in Ho Chi Minh City, 9

-“You already ate the bananas and mangoes I brought you last night?”
-Lan said.
+“Did you eat the bananas and mangoes I gave you the other night?”
+Lan asked.

-She took the jackfruit and examined it.
+She picked up the jackfruit.
 “It seems okay,” she said.
 “But I can’t say for sure.”
 She paused.
 “In Vietnam we have a serious problem with tampering.
 Small shop owners inject their fruit with chemicals, using a syringe, either to ripen it or preserve it.”

 “Maybe you won’t ever shop too much,” Lan said, moving away.
-“Let’s find some soap.”
+“Now let’s find you some soap.”
 She looked at me.
 “Didn’t you say you wanted to wash your underwear in your room?”
+She started to laugh.

 Com Tam Cali

-In my room I was composing a message to a colleague in California when I received a message from Karen.
+In my room, I started a message to colleagues in California when, suddenly, I received a message from Karen.
 She asked if I could meet her for lunch, before her first day on the job at Hyundai-Vinamotor.

-At 11:45, I walked out of the hotel and proceeded southeast on Nguyễn Văn Trỗi Street.
+At 11:45am, I walked out of the hotel and proceeded southeast on Nguyễn Văn Trỗi Street.
 Almost immediately I felt the sweat running down my back.
-My walk lasted 5 minutes, but the heat and humidity made it tougher than I expected.
+My walk lasted only 5 minutes, but the heat made the walk unpleasant.

 Looking toward the horizon, I could see dark clouds gathering.

 I approached the two-story structure with a purple and yellow façade which Karen had described.
-The restaurant, called Com Tam Cali, had five tables in the front room on the ground floor.
+The restaurant, called Com Tam Cali, had five tables in the front room on the ground floor, all of them occupied.

 I saw Karen at a table.
 Next to her, I saw Pham Nhat Duy, the general manager of Hyundai-Vinamotor, who stood up when he saw me.
 I heard him say, “I look forward to many opportunities to practice English with you.”
 I tried not to smile.
 I doubted that he wanted to improve his English grammar or his English vocabulary.

-Suddenly, Duy stood, saying to Karen, “See you at the office in one hour.”
+Suddenly, Duy said to Karen, “See you at the office in one hour.”

 “He had just finished lunch upstairs when he came downstairs and saw me,” Karen explained as Duy disappeared.
-“This place is close to his Centre Point Office.
+“His office is close to this restaurant.
 It was the reason I suggested you meet me here.”

-Amused, I sat down in the chair vacated by Duy.
+Amused, I sat down in a chair.
 “The pressure is on, isn’t it?”
 I said.
 “Don’t let Duy down.”
 I picked up a menu.
 “What’s good?”

 “Order the pork,” Karen said.
 “It comes with rice and fresh cucumber and tomato slices.”
 She paused.
 “I wanted to ask you something,” she said.
-“Do you think it would be a bad idea to ask Duy for an advance on my pay?”
+“Do you think it would be a bad idea to ask Duy for an advance on my pay?
+How does it sound?”

 I started laughing.
-“Well.
+“It sounds bad.
 You haven’t done any work yet.
 So, technically, it wouldn’t be an advance on your wages, would it?
 It would be a gift.
 I will loan you $100.”
 She put up her hands.

 Nguyễn Văn Trỗi Street

-After Karen left the restaurant to walk the few hundred feet up Nguyễn Văn Trỗi Street to Centre Point Office Park, I pondered her financial problems for 30 seconds.
-I finished my pork and tomatoes, and I didn’t finish my rice.
-I called Binh.
+After Karen left the restaurant to walk the short distance up Nguyễn Văn Trỗi Street to Centre Point Office Park, I pondered her question about money while I finished my pork and tomatoes.
+I couldn’t finish the rice.
+I called Binh to pick me up.

 I thought he had seen me with Lan, but then I realized he was asking a routine question in English.
 It was a question every taxi driver posed, often many times.

-It was strange that Howard asked me to meet him at the Sailing Tower, a luxury complex in the heart of Ho Chi Minh City’s District 1.
-The previous day he had told me his apartment search for Emile and Emile’s fiancée, Natasha, was over.
+I realized something was strange.
+Today, Howard had asked me to meet him at the Sailing Tower, a luxury complex in the heart of Ho Chi Minh City’s District 1, but on the previous day he had told me that his apartment search for Emile and Emile’s fiancée, Natasha, was over.
 Often Howard didn’t seem to know what he was doing.
 Emile seemed confused as well.

-I passed through the glass doors into the lobby of the Sailing Tower, but didn’t see Howard.
+I passed through the glass doors into the lobby of the Sailing Tower, but I didn’t see Howard anywhere.
 The lobby was deserted.
-My digital watch showed 2:02.
+My digital watch showed 2:02pm.

 I sat down on one of the benches and heard sounds coming through a partially closed door of the conference room across from me.
 Two men were talking in low voices in English.
-The first man had a Vietnamese accent; the second, a Russian one.
+I was eavesdropping again.
+The first man had a Vietnamese accent; the second, a Russian accent.

 Then I heard a third voice.

-I got up, went to the door, and peered through an opening.
+I got up, approached the door quietly, and peered through the opening.

 Andrei, Emile’s boss, stood at the head of a table with his back to me.
 To his left, Emile sat on the edge of the table, leaning over a briefcase.
 Across from Emile, a Vietnamese man in his mid 40s sat in a chair.
 The man wore an expensive suit without a tie and watched Emile, who was taking bundles of $100 bills out of the briefcase and stacking them on the table.
 He counted the money as he went.

 Andrei picked up one of the bundles and gestured at the Vietnamese man with it.
 “Which one of the apartments upstairs did you like?
 When you have the key, you and your friends can meet whenever you want.
 No one will interfere.
 I will send people you like.”

-I retreated a few steps, turned around, and then walked to the glass doors at the front of the lobby.
+I retreated a few steps, turned around, and walked toward the glass doors at the front of the lobby.

-“I had to get some fresh air,” Howard said.
-“I drank a cup of coffee at the café around the corner.”
+“I had to get some fresh air,” Howard said once he was inside.
+“I drank a cup of coffee at a café around the corner, and I hate coffee.”

-He looked upset.
+He frowned.
 Above us, the dark clouds threatened rain.
 A cool breeze blew down the street.

 “Last night Emile asked me to come here with him and Andrei today,” Howard said.
-“I thought Emile wanted to make one final effort to find an apartment for Natasha before her arrival this week-end.”
+“I thought Emile wanted to make one final effort to find an apartment before Natasha’s arrival this week-end.”
 He paused.
-“Well, as Emile, Andrei, and I were about to view the first apartment, another person, a Vietnamese man, got out of the elevator and joined us.
+“Well, as Emile, Andrei, and I were about to view the first apartment upstairs, another person, a Vietnamese man, got out of the elevator and joined us.
 I knew something was wrong.”

 Bud’s Ice Cream Shop

-Howard went back inside the Sailing Tower.
+Howard crossed the lobby.
 I watched him disappear into the room where Emile and Andrei were.
 I wondered what he would do.

 It was almost 2:30.
 Suddenly, I felt like eating ice cream.
 During lunch at Com Tam Cali, Karen had invited me to meet her at Bud’s Ice Cream Shop.
 I had told her that I couldn’t.
 Now, I could.

 I sent a text message to Karen, and she replied that she and Elana were on their way.
-I walked down Pasteur Street for several minutes.
+I walked down Pasteur Street for several blocks.
 The breeze caressed my cheek.
 When I reached Lê Duẩn Street, I turned left and walked for another several minutes.
-The first rain drops landed on my shoulders as I entered the shop.
+Rain drops landed on my shoulders as I entered the ice cream shop.

 After ordering a chocolate shake, I found a booth, removed my iPad from my bag, and started on another report.
 From California, my colleagues were harassing me.
 They had more questions every day.

-I had finished both my shake and my report when Karen and Elana appeared.
+I had finished both my milkshake and my report when Karen and Elana appeared.

 “Sorry,” Karen said.
 “The traffic was bad.”
 She added, “Friday afternoon.”
 She paused.
 “But we can’t stay,” she continued.
 “Elana has decided to go home for the week-end.
 I have to meet Sara and Khanh at the Caravelle Hotel, next to the Opera House.”

 Lê Duẩn Street

 Karen, Elana, and I walked outside and stood on Lê Duẩn Street.
 A few rain drops fell here and there on the pavement before us, and, thankfully, the humidity was falling fast.
-The dark clouds, still looming overhead, had sheltered the city from the sun.
+The dark clouds, still looming overhead, were now sheltering the city from the sun.

-“My brother is inviting you to visit him in our village outside Ben Tre City,” Elana said, looking at me.
+“My brother has invited you to visit him in our village outside Ben Tre City,” Elana said, looking at me.